kisupov/mpres-blas/README.md

 levels of precision.
 Using these moduli sets is preferred.
 Just replace the content of `src/params.h` with the content of the file you want to use.

-For now, when using custom or changing existing moduli set or its size, you need to change the following #defines in `src/params.h`:
+For now, when using a custom or changing an existing moduli set or its size, you need to change the following #defines in `src/params.h`:

 * `RNS_MODULI_PRODUCT_LOG2`